freeCodeCamp/freeCodeCamp/guide/english/blockchain/smart-contracts/index.md

 When an account receives money it can automatically distribute it to others.
 This is entirely transparent so all the nodes(miners) can see what logic is being executed.

+### Smart Contracts in Ethereum

+Smart contracts in ethereum are written using Solidity, its a high-level, contract-oriented programmng language, and targets Ethereum Virtual Machine, one can use Remix online IDE to try writting and deploying smart contracts

+### Smart Contracts in Hyperledger

+Smart contracts in Hyperledger is called chaincode, and is written in Golang programming language.

 ## Blockchain Technologies